 Discover Scuba Diving (DSD)

-Open Water Courses
+Adult Open Water Courses

-The open water courses are often completed in as little as three days and is the licence you need to dive.
-Many people choose the e-learning route which allows you to do the class work at home, and then the remainder of the course only takes two days.
+The open water courses are often completed in as little as three days and provides the licence you need to dive.
+Many people choose the e-learning route which allows you to do the class work at home and then the remainder of the course only takes two days.
 This option gets you in the ocean quicker and out of the classroom on your days off.
 Completion of this training is the minimum qualification required to rent equipment, go on excursions and basically get you in and out of the water safely.
 Many dive operators on the Island offer flexible learning options designed to suit your schedule.

 Advance Courses